bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ✏️ Update the spec file  __src/app/restaurant/restaurant.service.spec.ts__ to be:

-@diff ./restaurant.service-citystate.spec.ts ./restaurant.service-generics.spec.ts
+@diff ./restaurant.service-citystate.spec.ts ./restaurant.service-generics.spec.ts only

+## P3: Technical Requirements

+Convert the `ResponseData` interface use generics so it can take a type of `Restaurant`, `State`, or `City`.
+We've written the state & city interfaces for you.
+Make sure to update the getRestaurants method in the RestaurantComponent as well.

 ## P3: Solution

 ✏️ Update __src/app/restaurant/restaurant.service.ts__

-@diff ./restaurant.service-setup-generics.ts ./restaurant.service-generics.ts
+@diff ./restaurant.service-setup-generics.ts ./restaurant.service-generics.ts only

 ✏️ Update __src/app/restaurant/restaurant.component.ts__